cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 // this is the shape of a torch.tensor([[0]*8 for _ in range(16)]).T
 ```

 A shape of (8, 16) with stride (1, 8).
 Pretty simple.
 Both declarations are identical.
-So what's with the freaky underscore numbers?
+So what's with the freaky underscores?

 ## Statically vs. Dynamically Typed
 Any standard C++ integer passed into a layout, shape, or stride is dynamically typed, i.e. its value is only known at runtime (e.g. int, const int, static int).
 Even CUDA's `constexpr int` is treated as such by CuTe.
 Any time you index into a tensor, the library will compute